 The project leaders and senior representatives from all of the five settlement camps in Chandragiri briefed the Sakyong and Sakyong Wangmo on plans for drainage and road construction.

 Providing humanitarian assistance to the Tibetan refugee communities in India and Nepal

 In 2008, The Sakyong Foundation granted $80,000 towards building roads in the Chandragiri district, the heart of the Tibetan community in Orissa, India.
 Modern roads and drainage will greatly reduce malaria risk during the monsoon season.
-This year, the Sakyong Wangmo is initiating a campaign to fund the next phase of this project.
-Her aspiration is to make a significant contribution to the current and future well-being of the Tibetan community in Chandragiri.
+In 2013 the Sakyong Wangmo initiated a campaign to fund the next phase of this project.
+This second road was completed in the Spring 2014.
+Her aspiration is to continue to make a significant contribution to the current and future well-being of the Tibetan community in Chandragiri.

 Chandragiri – A Tibetan Settlement in Orissa, India

 600 Tibetan refugee families arrived in Orissa in the early 1960’s and settled in five camps at and near Chandragiri.
 The camps are collectively known as Phuntsokling, “land of happiness and plenty”.
 Families built cottages and a monastery resembling what they had left in Tibet.
 Currently there are 4500 people in the five camps.
 The Chandragiri settlement is under the spiritual guidance of His Eminence Namkha Drimed Rinpoche and representatives of the Dalai Lama have been appointed to manage the affairs of the settlement.